MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-user-tasks.md

 ms.search.keywords: tasks, work
 ms.date: 10/01/2020
 ms.author: edupont
-ms.openlocfilehash: c76751726f5cd680fafc0887fc57a1464d0ac3ca
+ms.openlocfilehash: dd8b774f8dea2762df177ae141730cce8285480e
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: 1c9eec7554305603d688bf85ce3986d0b1f72ede
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 01/26/2021
-ms.locfileid: "3922633"
+ms.locfileid: "5068398"
 ---
 # <a name="define-user-tasks"></a>Define User Tasks

-In [!INCLUDE[d365fin](includes/d365fin_md.md)], you can create tasks to remind you of work to be done.
+In [!INCLUDE[prod_short](includes/prod_short.md)], you can create tasks to remind you of work to be done.
 You can create tasks for yourself, but you can also assign tasks to others or be assigned a task by someone else in your organisation.

 ## <a name="managing-user-tasks"></a>Managing User Tasks

 The **User Tasks** page shows all tasks, and you can easily create and assign new tasks.
-When you create a task, you can specify the start date and due date, and you can add a link to the page or report in [!INCLUDE[d365fin](includes/d365fin_md.md)] where the user must do the work.
+When you create a task, you can specify the start date and due date, and you can add a link to the page or report in [!INCLUDE[prod_short](includes/prod_short.md)] where the user must do the work.

 For example, you can create a task for yourself or a coworker to view all posted sales invoices.
-In that case, you link the task to page 143, **Posted Sales Invoices** .
+In that case, you link the task to page 143, **Posted Sales Invoices**.
 In the following screenshot, someone is creating a task for MeganB to review the posted sales invoices.

 :::image type="content" source="media/across-user-tasks/sample-user-task.png" alt-text="Example of a user task":::